osate/osate2/analyses/org.osate.analysis.flows/help/markdown/latency.md

 The _best-case latency_ contribution is the lower bound of the response time, if specified (that is, has an explicit property association).
 Otherwise it is the lower bound of the compute execution time, if specified.
 If there is no compute execution time, then the lower bound of the expected latency is used.

-The _worst-case latency_ contribution is the upper bound of the response time, if speficied by the user.
+The _worst-case latency_ contribution is the upper bound of the response time, if specified by the user.
 Otherwise it depends on the analysis preference settings:

 * If the preference is to use deadline, then the deadline is used.  _The latency analysis tool only considers explicitly set Deadline values.
-The default value of the Deadline is that of the Period value and is ignored by the latency analysis._.
-If the deadline is not available then the upper bound of the compute execution time is used.
+The default value of the Deadline is that of the Period value and is ignored by the latency analysis._  If the deadline is not available then the upper bound of the compute execution time is used.

 * If the preference is to use the computation time, then the upper bound of the compute execution time is used.